JonathanBajada/TaskManager/README.md

 # TaskManager

-A task management application to help you organize and track your tasks efficiently.
+A task management application built with React and TypeScript to help you organize and track your tasks efficiently.

 ## Features